yhan337-alt/Making-journal/journal-pages/week-04.md

 ![data](../assets/week-04/Ollama2.png)
 *Figure 2: Question two answer of Ollama*

 Code Generation: I asked the model to write a responsive p5.js script that reflects the "psychological build-up of digital data" through organic shapes.

-Comparison: I compared its responses to a standard cloud-based LLM.
+Comparison: I compared its responses to a standard cloud-based LLM: GPT.

 #### Critical Reflection